By Dr. James M. Dahle, WCI Founder

 We cannot run a profitable business without conflicts of interest.
-I'm not willing to do this work for free and I'm positive none of our staff members are willing to do it, so we have to manage these conflicts as best we can, balancing our desire to be as unbiased as possible with our need to be profitable.
+I'm not willing to do this work for free, and I'm positive none of our staff members are willing to do that.
+So, we have to manage these conflicts as best we can; balancing our desire to be as unbiased as possible with our need to be profitable.
 Full disclosure of these conflicts is very important to me, so once a year, I remind you, our staff, and myself of these conflicts of interest.
-They don't change much year to year, but every year or so, I manage to think of a new one.
+They don't change much from year to year, but every year or so, I manage to think of a new one.

 - We are incentivized to run content that relates to our advertisers’ businesses (and especially those with whom I have an affiliate marketing relationship) more frequently than other content.
 The content team is mostly separate from the business team, but the conflict still exists.

-- We are incentivized to recommend you seek out professional help with insurance, financial planning, investment management, student loan advice, purchasing and selling real estate, negotiating contracts, getting coaching, and preparing your taxes when perhaps you may be able to do that on your own.
+- We are incentivized to recommend you seek out professional help with insurance, financial planning, investment management, student loan advice, purchasing and selling real estate, negotiating contracts, getting coaching, and preparing your taxes when perhaps you could do some of that on your own.

-- Since we have real estate advertisers, we are incentivized to discuss real estate investments more frequently than we otherwise might or more than we discuss traditional investments like index funds or alternative investments for which we do not have advertising partners.
-Let's be honest, we could get advertising partners for EVERY alternative investment out there and routinely turn many down.
-What we can't seem to do is get Vanguard, Fidelity, Schwab, or iShares to come advertise their index funds here.
+- Since we have real estate advertisers, we are incentivized to discuss real estate investments more frequently than we otherwise might or more than we discuss traditional investments like index funds or alternative investments, for which we do not have advertising partners.
+Let's be honest, we could get advertising partners for EVERY alternative investment out there, and we routinely turn many down.
+What we can't seem to do is get Vanguard, Fidelity, Schwab, or iShares to advertise their index funds here.

 - We are incentivized to accept advertisers that do not meet our high standards for recommendation to friends and family.